webonise/Rails3-Notes/rabbitmq_with_ruby/rabbitmq_with_ruby.md

 # Getting started with Ruby and RabbitMQ using bunny

-The following guides helps you to get started with AMQP using Bunny.
+The following guide helps you to get started with AMQP using Bunny.
 It should take about 30 minutes to read and study the provided code.

 # Points that are covered:-
 * Installing [RabbitMQ] (http://www.rabbitmq.com/), a mature popular messaging broker server.